 Its perhaps now I should give some impressions of America, or at least the State of Utah.

 I was now in the land of Cowboys and Indians and Coyote Road Runner.
 The scenery is spectacular to be sure, but the culture?
 Well there isn’t any to be brutally honest.
-Anything remotely “old” or “man made” is exaggerated to beyond the point of disappointment.
+Anything remotely “old” or “historic” is exaggerated to beyond the point of disappointment.
 You have the natural scenery and that’s it.
-Having said that, the landscape is indeed truly spectacular.
+Having said that, nature and the landscape is indeed truly spectacular.

-The food?
-Its edible, but unexciting.
 I found I liked two things while in America… scrambled eggs with spinach, and super spicy hot buffalo wings.
-That was about it.
 I don’t care for pizza, hamburgers, taco things, hotdogs, or sandwiches.
 I’ll eat them, but then I’ll eat anything.
 I found a cat skull in my hotpot in China once, and since I had paid for it, and so had moggy, I ate it.
 It didn’t taste like chicken if that’s what you are wondering!

 In America any so called foreign or ethnic food is Americanised to the point of ? … well to the point it bears no resemblance or taste to what it purports to be.
 Sugar dominates the menu.
 The petrol stations are full of lard and sugar and everything is supersized.
 Seriously!
 Who drinks a bucket of soda for breakfast?
 Well I can tell you, a lot of people.

 Whilst queuing in a coffee shop, or “waiting in line” as they say in America, I noticed that the locals ordered really strange drinks.
-I heard one lady ask for a mocha chokka something with skimmed coconut milk.
+I heard one lady ask for a mocha chokka something with organic almond milk.
 Huh?
 When I asked for a black coffee the Millennial shop assistant looked at me as if I had asked to sleep with her dog!

 America and England?
 Divided by a common language for sure.

 Animals?
-Didn’t see many except small dogs, ground squirrels, and big dogs.
+Didn’t see as many as I hoped.
+Small dogs, ground squirrels, and big dogs.
 I was hoping to see a bear, but never did.
-I did see some deer and antelope in the mountains… but I also saw hundreds and hundreds of hunters, dressed up like characters in Honey Boo Boo Child and tearing about the place on ATVs (quad bikes to you and me) with gun racks on the front.
+I did see some deer and antelope in the mountains… but I also saw hundreds and hundreds of hunters, dressed up like southern hick characters in Honey Boo Boo Child and tearing about the place on ATVs (quad bikes to you and me) with gun racks on the front.

 Trees dominate the mountain landscape of Utah and Colorado, in particular the glorious Aspens with all their colourful leaves as they transitioned through the autumn into winter.
 The unspoiled crystal clear rivers and streams that run through the valleys are very picturesque, the mountains are impressive, and the deserts and canyons are spectacular.

 Having seen a lot of the world, I feel the best of America is what the Soul of the Universe put there in the first place.
-If, however, your goals of a motorcycle adventure include amazing food, interesting cultures, historical sites, diverse flora and fauna… go to Africa or Asia!
+If, however, your goals of a motorcycle adventure include amazing food, interesting cultures, historical sites, diverse flora and fauna… go to Africa or Asia or Mexico!

 The saddest part of my trip was when I entered the Navajo indigenous “reserve” and saw the native Americans wandering aimlessly about.
-Its enough to make you cry.
+Its very sad.

 But its the same all over the world where nomadic proud people like Australian Aborigines, South African Bushmen, Canadian Inuit or Mongolian herdsmen are hauled out of their free existence and involuntarily assimilated into the modern western way of things.

-I woke up the next morning in a more positive frame of mind.
-In the light of day I found myself in a truly spectacular bit of the desert in southern Utah.
-I was not alone, either.
-I was in a small camping area on the side of a steep canyon and there were some other campers who wandered over while I was making my porridge and coffee to say hello.
+The next morning I woke up refreshed and in a more positive frame of mind.
+In the light of day I found myself in a truly beautiful bit of the desert in southern Utah.
+I was not completely alone, either.
+I had pitched my tent in a small camping area on the side of a steep canyon and as I was preparing my breakfast of porridge and coffee some other campers wandered over to say hello.

 I always think when you travel alone you meet more people.
 They see you on your own and feel more inclined to approach and chat than when you are in a group or with someone else.

-My Honda Africa Twin did attract a bit of attention, and all sorts of bikers, and indeed other travelers would come up to me and chat, and many would ask for my impressions of my motorcycle, which I have to say were very favourable.
+Me?
+Just another grey balding middle aged “gammon” having a mid life crisis as snowflakes like to describe me.
+However, it was my Honda Africa Twin that attracted all the attention, and all sorts of bikers, and indeed other travelers would come up to me and chat, and many would ask for my impressions of my motorcycle, which I have to say were very favourable.

 Not an easy one.
-I am English, live in Hong Kong, and also in Shanghai and South Africa where I have a house.
+I am English, live in Hong Kong, and also in Shanghai, and in UK and in South Africa where I have homes.

 Where did I start my journey?
 England, Hong Kong, Cape Town, Boulder.

-I spent some time planning the route ahead and trying as much as possible to stick to the BDR, but also factoring in a few detours to see some interesting sites.
+During the morning of the first day on my own I spent time planning the route ahead and intended, as much as possible, to stick to the BDRs, but also wanted to factor in a few detours to see some interesting sites along the way.

-I had food, water and cooking equipment in one pannier; biking kit, camping chair and tools in the other; and all my camping gear and clothes in a yellow North Face dufflebag, the same one that I have used all over the world.
+I had food, water and cooking equipment in one pannier; biking kit, camping chair and tools in the other; and all my camping gear and spare clothes in a yellow North Face dufflebag, the same one that I have used all over the world.
 I strapped this very securely across the SW Motech luggage rack with bungees.
-I also brought my black sheepskin, but rarely used it as the Honda seat is super comfortable, more so than any of my KTMs.
+I also brought my black sheepskin seat cover, but rarely used it as the Honda seat is super comfortable, more so than any of my KTMs.

 I had a small Wolfman tank bag in which I kept camera equipment, maps, chargers and cables; and my valuables were kept in secret pockets in my Rev’It riding gear that I kept with me.
 I would have preferred a larger tank bag with a bigger map pocket on the top, but I was very impressed with the Wolfman soft panniers and these will definitely be added to my “perfect adventure bike” kit list.

 I rode a few miles to a touristy look out point called “The Needles” with panoramic views over the huge expanse of Canyonlands and the meandering Colorado River.
 I then went to look at some arches in a government controlled park that was teeming with tourists and a popular destination for Harleys and other touring bikes.
-I could not see why this area was singled out as a location of special interest, and I was certainly not going to pay US$25 to see what I could see all around me for free.
-Very bizarre.
+When I got there I could not see why this area was singled out as a location of special interest, and I was certainly not going to pay US$25 to see what I could see all around me for free.